stschulte1967/reinforcementlearning/README.md

 # reinforcementlearning
-My code about reinforcement learning
+Code about reinforcement learning and deep learning

+Directories:

+Phil: Machine Learning with Phil
+Courses: Code related to courses on coursera, udemy, udacity, etc.
+MyStuff: As the name says, things which are from me